Roy Ngerng: Political career

+In 2015, Ngerng was part of the Reform Party (RP) six-member team contesting Ang Mo Kio Group Representation Constituency in the 2015 general election.
+The People's Action Party (PAP) team led by Prime Minister Lee Hsien Loong won the contest with 135,115 votes (78.63 percent), defeating RP's 36,711 votes (21.37 percent).

-In 2018, Ngerng took part in an Al Jazeera documentary, Singapore: The House that Lee Built.
-The documentary was Ngerng's first media appearance since his participation in the 2015 Singapore general election and showed snippets of Ngerng's life in Taiwan.
+In 2018, Ngerng appeared in an Al Jazeera documentary titled Singapore: The House that Lee Built.
+This was his first media appearance since the 2015 general election and included coverage of his life in Taiwan.

 Controversies

-Libel suit over CPF blog post (2015)
+Libel suit over CPF blog post

+Ngerng started his sociopolitical blog, The Heart Truths, in 2012.

 On 15 May 2014, Ngerng made a post entitled "Where Your CPF Money Is Going: Learning From The City Harvest Trial" on his blog the Heart Truths.
 Within the post, Ngerng created a chart which mapped the relationships between Prime Minister Lee Hsien Loong, the Central Provident Fund (CPF), the Monetary Authority of Singapore (MAS), Temasek Holdings and the Government of Singapore Investment Corporation (GIC).
 Ngerng claimed there was an "uncanny resemblance" between this chart and another chart by news agency Channel News Asia regarding the relationship among City Harvest Church leaders, who were being charged with misappropriating funds.

 The CPF has been described as "a forced savings scheme" for Singaporeans with "monthly contributions into the fund" to be saved for retirement, or for expenses on "property, healthcare, and their children's education", while the GIC has been described to have "indirectly invested" funds from the CPF.

 On 18 May, Lee's lawyer, Senior counsel Davinder Singh of Drew & Napier, stated that the blog post alleged that Lee "is guilty of criminal misappropriation of the monies paid by Singaporeans to the CPF" and that the allegations were "false and baseless".
 It was demanded that Ngerng issue an apology and take down the blog post within three days, as well as pay damages and legal fees, failing which Ngerng could be sued for defamation.
 On 19 May, Ngerng took down the offending blog post but did not apologise and said that the offending article was a call for greater transparency on the CPF, the GIC and Temasek Holdings.
 He then posted another blog post entitled "Your CPF: The Complete Truth And Nothing But The Truth".
 Around this time, Singapore human rights non-governmental organisation Maruah called for Lee to rebut the points made in Ngerng's blog post.
 After an extension for the deadline for Ngerng's written response was granted, Ngerng apologised "unreservedly" on 23 May, admitting that his allegation was "false and completely without foundation".
 Ngerng also asked that he not pay for damages and legal fees, while requesting an "open dialogue" with Lee on the CPF.
 Ngerng's appeal to drop damages and costs was rejected.